INAR activities for schools

 - A visit to INAR research laboratories at Kumpula Campus.
 In our laboratories we study for example atmospheric aerosols and trace gases using a variety of physics and chemistry measurements (e.g. gas analysers, condensation particle counters, mass spectrometers…).
 The lab tour can be combined with a visit to the SMEAR I urban atmospheric station nearby at Kumpula, or the radar laboratory measuring various meteorological phenomena.

-- A visit to the Hyytiälä forestry field station in Pirkanmaa, Southern Finland (https://www.helsinki.fi/fi/tutkimusasemat/hyytialan-metsaasema), and the collocated SMEAR II atmospheric and ecosystem research station.
-You can inquire about a potential visit from the station head Pauliina Schiestl-Aallon (firstname.lastname@example.org).
-It may also be possible to meet on-site researchers in Hyytiälä, dependin on their schedules.
+- A visit to the Hyytiälä forestry field station in Pirkanmaa, Southern Finland, and the collocated SMEAR II atmospheric and ecosystem research station.
+You can inquire about a potential visit from the coordinator Reetta Matilainen (email@example.com).
+It may be possible to have guided tours at the measurement station, workshops and/or meet on-site researchers in Hyytiälä, depending on their schedules.
+Independent science trail visits are possible during snow-free seasons.
 You can additionally organize lodging, meals and other practical matters via the Hyytiälä office secretary.